-Provides access to public records of the circuit courts of Wisconsin, searchable by name, county, case number, and other details.
-These are exact copies of the case information entered by court staff in the counties where the case files are located.
+Formerly known as CCAP (Consolidated Court Automation Program), the WCCA website provides access to certain public records of the Wisconsin circuit courts.
+The information displayed is an exact copy of the case information entered into the circuit court case management system by court staff in the counties where the case files are located.
+The court record...

 The Wisconsin Digital Archives is a growing collection of documents published by state government from 2001-current.
 These full-text documents provide a record of major state government programs and cover current, newsworthy topics about life in Wisconsin.

 Wisconsin Judicare is a non-profit law firm dedicated to providing equal access to justice to Wisconsin residents.
 Located in the U.S. Bank Building in downtown Wausau, Wisconsin Judicare is the civil legal service provider for Wisconsin's northern 33 counties and 11 federally recognized Indian tribes.
 From its inception, Wisconsin...

 This resource offers Wisconsin legal forms, databases of state law and local ordinances, landlord/tenant resources, directories of legal assistance, directories of local legal authorities, and information on small claims court, divorce, child support, foreclosure, etc.